-One of the things I think they find truly entertaining is when we talk about the “old days.”
+One of the things that I think the kids find truly entertaining, other than sightseeing around huge canyons and meteor craters, of course, is when BeeBop and I talk about the “old days.”
 You know – when we were kids – before cell phones and computers.
-And since we both grew up in very small southern towns, our old days talk can be, well, somewhat quaint.
+And since we both grew up in very small southern towns, our old days talk can be somewhat quaint.
 One day I was talking about things my sisters and I did during summer vacation when we were children.
 Our vacations involved some work in the garden and preserving vegetables, etc., but we had loads of fun, too.
 And almost every day in the late afternoon we had a little snack.
 A real southern treat.
 Coke with salted peanuts.

 So while talking about Coke and peanuts, I found out that my grandchildren have never had Coke in the 8 ounce bottles.
 What!
 I knew I had to remedy that right away so I went straight to the store and picked up a six-pack.
 Of course it was more of a novelty than anything else, but they so enjoyed those little bottles of Coca-Cola.
 And at the end of the week there was one little bottle left.
 Hard to split that between two, so I came up with another childhood favorite for them to try – Coke Floats!
 According to them, they’d never enjoyed this particular treat either but were willing since it involved ice cream.